Dual-objective Language Models: Training Efficiency Without Overfitting: Experiments

 We trained and evaluated 50 language models in total, the results are plotted in \Cref{fig:contour}.
-In order to deal with the noisy nature of this data and to better understand the relation between the amount of data repetitions and the optimal autoregressive-diffusion ratio, we use simple statistical models.
+In order to deal with the noisy nature of this data and to better understand the relation between the amount of data repetitions and the optimal ${\alpha}$, we use simple statistical models.

-\paragraph{Interpolation with Gaussian process} We use Gaussian process regression \citep[GPR;][]{NIPS1995_7cce53cf} with a composite kernel structure to model the relationship between data repetitions, AR-D ratios and downstream performance.
-The kernel consists of a constant kernel multiplied by an anisotropic Matérn kernel \citep[$\nu=1.5$;][]{stein1999interpolation} combined additively with a white noise kernel to account for observation noise.
+\paragraph{Interpolation with Gaussian process} Specifically, we use Gaussian process regression \citep[GPR;][]{NIPS1995_7cce53cf} with a composite kernel structure to model the relationship between data repetitions, ${\alpha}$ and downstream performance.
+The composite kernel consists of a constant kernel multiplied by an anisotropic Matérn kernel \citep[$\nu=1.5$;][]{stein1999interpolation} combined additively with a white noise kernel to account for observation noise.
 The input features are standardized to zero mean and unit variance, and the output features are normalized.
 The kernel parameters are optimized by L-BFGS-B \citep{10.5555/3112655.3112866} using \texttt{SciPy} \citep{2020SciPy-NMeth}.
 The resulting interpolations in \Cref{fig:contour} show regular structure while closely fitting the data with $R^2$ over 0.99 in all cases.

-\paragraph{The optimal autoregressive-diffusion ratios} The fitted Gaussian process is a probabilistic model of the downstream performance with regard to the amount of data repetition and the AR-D ratio.
-Thus, we can transform this to the probability that a particular AR-D ratio is optimal for the given data repetition.
+\paragraph{The optimal autoregressive-diffusion ratios} The fitted Gaussian process is a probabilistic model of the downstream performance with regard to the amount of data repetition and ${\alpha}$.
+Thus, we can transform this to the probability that a particular ${\alpha}$ is optimal for the given data repetition.
 More concretely, we can estimate the density of this distribution by sampling from the posterior of the GPR model.
 The result of this is visualized in the bottom part of \Cref{fig:contour}.